readthedocs/readthedocs.org/docs/development/design/organizations.rst

 Currently users have all projects from different organizations in their account.
 Having not a clear way to group/separate those.

-There is also a product decision.
-Supporting organizations only on code, but enable the feature only on the commercial site.
+We are going to first move the code, and after that enable the feature on the community site.

 How are we going to support organizations?
 ------------------------------------------

-Currently only users can own projects.
+Currently only users can own projects in the community site.
 With organizations this is going to change to:
 Users and organizations can own projects.

 With this, the migration process would be straightforward for the community site.

-For the commercial site we still have a decision.
+For the commercial site we are only to allow organizations to own projects for now (since the we have only subscriptions per organizations).
-Are we going to support users and organizations to own projects?
-Or just organizations?

 What features of organizations are we going to support?
 -------------------------------------------------------